infinite-dao/glean-cetaf-rdfs/doc/Finland/Finland-import-to-GRAPH_20220818.md

 # Import (2022-08-18)
 ## Prepare Data

-Get urilist data from GBIF or from internally harvsted GBIF Index of GUIDs of occurrence id, export those as CSV or better TSV (tab separated values)
+Get urilist data from GBIF or from internally harvsted GBIF Index of GUIDs of occurrence id, export those as CSV or better TSV (tab separated values).
+In this example we took only URI data that were not yet imported (~1700 URIs), the Finland data have about 1 million URIs at the present.
+And also we decided to include only botanical data.

 ```sql